WWF Adopt an Animal

 Supporting the work of WWF with udopt is easy.
 Choose one of their animals on the right hand side to help continue their important work.
 When udopt, you can expect to receive :

-- A cuddly toy (or a personalised book with Tiger adoptions) and a print of your animal.
+- A cuddly toy (or a personalised book with Tiger adoptions) of your animal.

 - Gift pack with animal facts, an adoption certificate, a greetings card, and tips on how to live a greener and more environmentally friendly life.